ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 at time(AA), the Attester requires a fresh (i.e. not expired) centrally generated identifier that also has been distributed to the Verifiers that are going to appraise the Evidence.
-Corresponding identifiers could be composed of signed timestamps {{-tuda}} or other non-repeating values, for example, relative -- with respect to time(TI) -- tick-counters that reset on restart of a device can also be used.
+Corresponding identifiers could be composed of signed timestamps {{-rats-tuda}} or other non-repeating values, for example, relative -- with respect to time(TI) -- tick-counters that reset on restart of a device can also be used.